astron4ik/tarkov_flea_bot_toTherapis/README.md

 The "PHPSESSID" needed in the script can be obtained in the startup parameters of "EscapeFromTarkov_BE.exe" when the client starts, but it needs to end the game process immediately, because once the game starts successfully, it will try to replace the PHPSESSID.

 have fun.

+Fork by Astron4ik
+Added module for reading the token and closing the process with the game.
+1) Start script
+2) Start game
+*) Game auto closed and get Token